jaylenwang7/jaylenwang7.github.io/_pages/about.md

 I'm a Senior (Class of 2022) at [Harvard University](https://www.harvard.edu/) studying Electrical Engineering and Computer Science.
 Welcome to my personal site!
 Feel free to click around to get to know me and see what I'm up to, and please do reach out if you have any questions about anything I've done.

-What do I think is cool?
+What do I think is cool? (ie. research areas of interest)
 ======
 * Computer architecture
-* Hardware/software codesign
+* Hardware/software co-design
 * Machine learning
+* Cryptocurrency hardware
-* Sustainability
+* Sustainable computing

 What am I currently up to?
 ======